DynamicMetaFlow/p5js-in-class-exercise/README.md

 Lets create a variable to hold the diameter of the circle.
 We will want to do this in several steps.

-1. Declare a new variable
+1. Declare a new variable.
-2. Assign a value
+2. Assign a value.
 3. Use it.

 #### 1. Declare a new variable